 The ability to remain silent for longer, while still staying connected to the client, is something that often takes time to master.
 And yet most of my mentoring clients report that their coaching has improved to the point their client notices in a positive way.

-In closing, I found this quote by Plato that is worth contemplating; “Wise men speak because they have something to say; Fools because they have to say something.”
+I found this quote by Plato that is worth contemplating; “Wise men (people) speak because they have something to say; Fools because they have to say something.”

 Written by Carly Anderson, MCC

-The Mentor Coaching Group Program is an ICF approved individual / group program with 24 Core Competency CCEs on offer, including 10 hours of mentor coaching.
+The Mentor Coaching Group Program is an ICF approved individual / group program for 30 ICF Core Competency CCEs if you complete all program components, including 10 hours of mentor coaching.

 I offer a rich, experiential mentor coaching group and individual program that has many exclusive offerings for participants.
 You can read some testimonials from real people, FAQs, or find out more about The Mentor Coaching Program here

-I’m a long term, experienced and active MCC Assessor.
+I’m a long term (since 2005), experienced and active MCC Assessor.
 I’ve been trained by the ICF to assess using the PCC Markers.
-I regularly assess for ICF MCC, PCC and ACC credentials, and was one of 15 coaches on the core global team involved in the 2020 update of the PCC Markers to align with the ICF Updated Core Competency Model.
+Since 2005, I regularly assess for ICF MCC, PCC and ACC credentials.
+I keep up-to-date with the latest ACC, PCC and MCC credentialing criteria and do my best to communicate such to all my mentoring clients in a simple manner.

 One of the unique offerings for my clients is access to an extensive, exclusive library of MCC, PCC and ACC coaching session recordings, many of which have passed the ICF credential exam process.
 These are an incredibly valuable self-learning tool, and will accelerate your understanding of competency distinctions at each skill level.